raymondshum/fast-api-sandbox/readme.md

 Sandbox FastAPI server, which runs in a VS Code dev container.
 Created for educational purposes only.

+This is just meant to illustrate a potential method of file organization or project structure for a small team looking to avoid merge conflicts.

+What it's missing is a provider method that abstracts the same method call to point at different services.

+For example:
+- ProviderTelecom -> ProviderSprint -> callHome
+- ProviderTelecom -> ProviderAtt -> callHome

 # Setup

 From the `root` of the project `directory`: